gispatial/nest-react-mongod/README.md

 ```

 ### Clone the repository
-To easily set up the application, clone this repository which contains directory for both sections of the project ( i.e `blog-backend` and `blog-frontend`)
+To easily set up the application, clone this repository which contains directory for both sections of the project ( i.e `backend` and `orders`)

 ```bash
 git clone https://github.com/gispatial/nest-react-mongod.git